Alveolar Ventilation Overview and Practice Questions

 It occurs when the intra-alveolar pressure is higher than the atmospheric pressure at the point in the ventilatory cycle.

-48. What gas law states that constant temperature and a volume of a gas varies inversely proportional to its pressure?
+48. What gas law states that the constant temperature and a volume of a gas vary inversely proportional to its pressure?

 Boyle’s law